Showing posts with label pelham. Show all posts

 Day 4: Friday, April 17, 2009

-Today Marcus, Jr., Nevada, Madison, and Sierra walked to the cemetery across the road and I gave Madison my camera to take pictures of the tombstones
+Today, Marcus, Jr., Nevada, Madison, and Sierra walked to the cemetery across the road, and I gave Madison my camera to take pictures of the tombstones.

-We went to 1:00-8:00PM to Wild Adventure Theme Park.
+We went to Wild Adventure Theme Park from 1:00 to 8:00 P.M.

 We ate corn dogs, funnel cake, and French fries.